Are you putting milk in tea–yay or nay?

-- Adding milk second allows you to regulate better the color of your brew, which is essential to taste.
+- Adding milk second allows you to regulate better your brew’s color, which is essential to taste.
 However, according to chemistry, it also causes the milk to heat unevenly, and the proteins break down, which can cause curdling and affect the taste.

-- One thing most people seem to agree on is milk should never sit in the cup with a tea bag before you add water.
+- Most people seem to agree that milk should never sit in the cup with a teabag before you add water.
 This is because the milk will reduce the temperature of the water and affect the infusion.
 Here’s more on the optimum temperatures for brewing tea.